How to Start Watercolor Painting for Beginners in 2025

 How to Paint With Watercolors

-If you want to paint better pictures than cave paintings, perhaps the simplest way to learn how to paint with watercolors is to take a painting class and learn from true watercolor artists.
-These artists have spent years dedicating themselves to the craft, and they want to share their expertise with you!
+Assuming you want to move past the most basic cave paintings, the simplest way to learn how to paint with watercolors is to take a painting class and learn directly from professional artists.
+These artists have spent years dedicating themselves to the craft and luckily for you, they're willing to share their expertise with you!

 Watercolor Supplies for BeginnersÂ

-While watercolor paints and brushes are the most obvious and essential supplies (we’ll break each of these down in their own section, don’t worry!), there are also some other pretty important watercolor supplies you’ll need before you can get started with watercolor painting for beginners.
+To successfully tackle watercolor painting for beginners, you’ll need to start with the right watercolor painting supplies for beginners.
+While watercolor paints and brushes are the most obvious and essential supplies (we’ll break each of these down, don’t worry!), there are also some other things you’ll need before you can get started.

 Watercolor Paper

-When it comes to watercolor painting for beginners, you’ll definitely want to use watercolor paper.
+Choosing a good watercolor paper is essential when starting out.
 It’s heavier than regular paper and won’t absorb the pigments.
-Basically, your paints will sit atop the paper’s surface until it dries, rather than spreading out and bleeding, creating that weird buckled and wavy wash.
-This 300 series watercolor paper by Strathmore is a great and budget-friendly option for the beginner watercolor artist.Â
+Your paints will sit atop the paper’s surface until they dry, rather than spreading out and bleeding, creating that buckled and wavy wash.
+The 300 series watercolor paper from Strathmore is a great and budget-friendly option for the beginner watercolor artist.Â

 Painting Palette